 April 13, 1937: Judy’s weekly appearance on Jack Oakie’s “Oakie’s College” radio show broadcast on CBS Radio.
-Judy sang “Blue Hawaii” and possibly one other song.
-Other guest included Edward Everett Horton, the comedy team of Shaw and Lee (Al Shaw and Sam Lee), with Georgie Stoll and his orchestra from Hollywood and Benny Goodman “and his “swingsters” from the CBS theater in Manhattan.
+Judy had only one song on this broadcast, “Blue Hawaii.”
+Other guests included Edward Everett Horton, the comedy team of Shaw and Lee (Al Shaw and Sam Lee), Georgie Stoll and his orchestra from Hollywood, and Benny Goodman “and his “swingsters” from the CBS theater in Manhattan.

 Text for the clipping with the photo: